-On Tuesday 29th of January the first Doggett’s Emblem and Rowing Awards Dinner was held at Watermen’s Hall.
+The first Doggett’s Emblem and Rowing Awards Dinner was held at Watermen’s Hall on 29 January

-At this very well attended event the presentations were made by The Master, Dr Iain Reid and the Prime Warden of the FIshmongers’ Company, Mr David Robinson.
-Mr Robinson presented the Doggett’s medal to the runner up Mr George McCarthy.
-The Master presented the Doggett’s silver pins to the 2018 winner Mr Alfie Anderson. and Mr George McCarthy.
+Presentations were made by The Master, Dr Iain Reid, and by the Prime Warden of the Fishmongers’ Company, David Robinson, who presented the Doggett’s medal to George McCarthy.
+The Master presented Doggett’s silver pins to both participants in the 2018 race, winner Alfie Anderson. and runner-up George McCarthy.

-The George Saunders 1959 Doggett’s winner Cup was awarded to the most improved apprentice at the 2018 Henley Sculling Weekend, James Berry.
+The George Saunders 1959 Doggett’s winners cup was awarded to the most improved apprentice at the 2018 Henley Sculling Weekend, James Berry.

 Certificates to those attending the Henley Sculling Weekend went to Joe McCarthy, Mathew Brookes, Sam Miles, Thomas Costin, Billy Welsh, James Berry, Jimmy Anderson and Lucas Ansbro-Bennett.

-This was a very special evening with many former Doggett’s Coat and Badge Winners supporting the apprentices along with their very proud families and friends to celebrate their achievements.
+This was a very special evening, attended by many former Doggett’s Coat and Badge winners, supporting the apprentices with their very proud families and friends, to celebrate their achievements.

 Former Doggett’s winner Past Master Crouch gave a traditional toast to Thomas Doggett

 A Toast to Thomas Doggett A man of humour, dance and whit His wager keeps the watermen fit.
 Many since that bygone day have pulled along his five mile way Over the course they had to flog it To race for the coat of Mr Doggett So honour him with the ancient hale To Thomas Doggett, the Toast- wassail!